 ‘I shall continue.’

-‘I never tire of being useful.’”
+‘I never tire of being useful.’

-It’s almost hard to believe a man excelling in so many ways.
-(But remember, this is how we are ALL created to be, not just Leonardo.
-Why settle and be good at one thing, when we can be great in everything?
+It’s almost hard to believe a man excelling in so many different fields (But remember, this is how we are all created to be, not just Leonardo.
+Why settle and be good at one thing when we can be great in everything?
 Think ability not incompetence.
 Think abundance not scarcity).
 Leonardo knew that only a healthy body can bestow a healthy mind and therefore exercise was a strict daily routine in his life.

 "If we did all the things we are capable of doing, we would really astound ourselves."